takamaruocha/TranAP/README.md

 - data: The pre-processing folder for datasets.
 - datasets: The dataset folder.
 - src: The evaluation metrics folder.
-- utilities: Other functions for training TranAP.
+- utilities: The other functions folder for training TranAP.
 - checkpoints: The save folder for trained models.

 ## 3. Dataset